 We had quite a few disengaged students at an Aussie school I was teaching at.
 One day, a student, lets call him Dave [that’s not his name] was placed in my class mid-year.
 He walks in and announces ‘Hi, my dad killed my mum.’
 Dave had been expelled from other schools so his development was slow.

 Dave was imprisoned in fear and anger against the world.
 At first he just refused to learn.
 Dave didn’t want to know.
-I endeavoured not to push him but allowed Dave to learn at his own pace.
+I decided not to push him but allowed Dave to learn at his own pace.
 If he didn’t want to do an activity I didn’t push him but distracted him with another activity that was linked to the main activity.

 Sometimes it was just a lower year level version of the task but presented in such a way that upheld his dignity. ie Don’t give a Year 5 student a Year 2 or 3 text book.
 That just makes them feel dumb.
 We the teacher must present the task in the conversation style of the year level the student is in.
-Will that’s my opinion and it has worked over and over again.
+That’s my opinion and it has worked over and over again.

 I took time to make sure we chatted every day.
 I believe it only takes 10 minutes a day for a few weeks to make change happen in a students behaviour.
 You must, of course, show genuine care.
 Don’t overdo it.
 Just show some interest in the student even if it’s for 5 minutes per day, about their interests.
 Gradually the barriers went down.
 He couldn’t get enough of school.